michaelpaxon/Data-Cleaning/README.md

 # SQL Data Cleaning Project: Hospital Data Analysis
-This project demonstrates my ability to clean and prepare data for further analysis, ensuring data integrity and consistency ensuring accurate reporting and visualization.
+This project demonstrates my ability to clean and prepare data for further analysis, ensuring data integrity,consistency,accurate reporting and visualization.
 In the project, I cleaned and prepared hospital data for further analysis in Tableau.

 # Key Steps in the Data Cleaning Process: